PTW-TUDa/cpsl2023-dr-for-cleaning-machines/README.md

 ## Cite

 Fuhrländer-Völker, Daniel; Grosch, Benedikt; Weigold, Matthias.
-2023.
-Modelling And Control Of Aqueous Parts Cleaning Machines For Demand Response.
-(Paper in review)
+'Modelling And Control Of Aqueous Parts Cleaning Machines For Demand Response'.
+In: Proceedings of the Conference on Production Systems and Logistics: CPSL 2023 (2023), SS.
+790–800.
+DOI: https://doi.org/10.15488/13498